 Prior to joining Simmons & Simmons, Philippe was a partner at another leading international law firm, and beforehand held the positions of general counsel of Eurasia and head of the International Arbitration Department of a French major automotive company.
 In this position, he supervised all legal matters of the Eurasian region and represented the group in all issues with regard to arbitration.
 Prior to working as general counsel, Philippe was also involved in numerous international arbitration proceedings as assistant counsel at the Secretariat of the International Court of Arbitration of the ICC.

-Philippe has been recognized as a world’s leading arbitration specialist, and is featured in Who’s Who Legal: Arbitration 2018.
+Philippe has been recognised as a world’s leading arbitration specialist, and is featured in Who’s Who Legal: Arbitration 2018.